lostboxx/lostboxx.github.io/README.md

 # Website features
 ### There's a hex editor for editing binary data, tools for base 64 databases, tools for working with JSON, EXIF, SVG, and CSV, etc.

+## Click on the logo on the main page (index.html) to open the policy.